fdformula/FiniteDifferenceFormula.jl/README.md

 Input:

             n: the n-th order derivative to be found
-       points: in the format of a range, start:stop, e.g.,
+       points: in the format of a range, start:stop (See examples below.)
 printformulaq: print the computed formula?

    points  |  The points to be used